suzannejmatthews/PDC-Unplugged/content/activities/ParallelAddition.md

 **Eight students**

 * Each student is assigned a number (1..8) and given a subset of two cards.
 * Each student adds their two numbers together.
-Then: Student 1 sends their total to Student 2, Student 3 sends their total to Student 4, Student 5 sents their total to Student 6, Student 7 sends their total to
+Then: Student 1 sends their total to Student 2, Student 3 sends their total to Student 4, Student 5 sends their total to Student 6, Student 7 sends their total to
   Student 8.
 * During the next time step, Students 2, 4, 6, and 8 adds the number they receive with their total to produce new totals.
-Then, Student 2 sends their new total to Student 4, and Studet 6 sends their total to Student 8.
+Then, Student 2 sends their new total to Student 4, and Student 6 sends their total to Student 8.
 * During the next time step, Students 4 and 8 add the numbers they receive to their totals to produce new totals.
-Then, Student 4 sents their new total to Student 8.
+Then, Student 4 sends their new total to Student 8.
-* During teh last time step, Student 8 adds their total with the number they received from Student 4.
+* During the last time step, Student 8 adds their total with the number they received from Student 4.
 This is the final total.
 Students should note that this total matches the totals computed in the 1, 2, and 4 processor scenarios.
 * Ask the students: _how many time steps does this require?_
 * Answer: Each student requires one time add 2 numbers.
 Since the students performed their comparisons simultaneous and in parallel, a total of 1 time step is needed for this initial step.
-Next, the  addition of student 1 and 2's totals happen independantly from the sums of students 3 and 4's totals, and student 5 and 6's totals, and students 7 and 8's totals.
+Next, the  addition of student 1 and 2's totals happen independently from the sums of students 3 and 4's totals, and student 5 and 6's totals, and students 7 and 8's totals.
 These additions all happen in parallel, and take an additional time step.
 Next, the summing of the totals for students 2 and 4 happen independently from the summing of the totals of students 6 and 8.
 These additions therefore happen in parallel, and take an additional time step.
 The final addition of the totals of students 4 and 8 requires one additional time step.
 Therefore, the total number of time steps is 1 + 1 + 1 + 1 = 4, excluding communication costs.